 Elma’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small city, Elma doesn't have a public transportation system that people use for their commute.
+Elma is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Elma have a very low rate of college education: just 7.30% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Elma has a very low overall level of education: only 7.30% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Elma in 2022 was $22,691, which is low income relative to Iowa and the nation.
 This equates to an annual income of $90,764 for a family of four.